canvasxyz/canvas-docs/docs/about.md

 Canvas is a peer-to-peer computing platform that complements blockchains.
 While blockchains are designed to create shared state machines that with global state, they're also expensive, difficult to scale, and often use new programming languages that create an unnecessary barrier to entry.

-Canvas proposes a new architecture that works more like Heroku, Firebase, and other hosted databases that developeres are already familiar with.
+Canvas proposes a new architecture that works more like Heroku, Firebase, and other hosted databases that developers are already familiar with.

-### Canvas architecture
+### Architecture

+In its initial release, Canvas is designed to support database-oriented applications.

-Each application is a uniquely hashed file on IPFS, and interactions with the application are signed messages, relayed over a peer-to-peer network, stored by each node in an append-only log.
+Every Canvas application is a unique hashed file on IPFS, and interactions with the application are signed messages, relayed over a peer-to-peer network, and stored by each node in an append-only log.

 Each signed message is checked by *executing* it within a JavaScript and WebAssembly virtual machine.
 During execution, actions are allowed to write to a SQL database using an interface that resembles a key-value store.
 Anyone can then read the data from each node, using full SQL and arbitrarily programmable views.

 All together, this makes it possible to write a backend for most database-oriented applications in around 50 lines of code.

-Today, Canvas is focused on database-oriented applications, and serving a small number of alpha partners.
-However, there are a few extensions to the Canvas runtime that we have planned, that will make it possible to create far more powerful applications.
+Today, Canvas is focused on database-oriented applications, as the core team works with a small number of alpha partners to refine and finalize the architecture.
+We have several planned extensions to the Canvas runtime, which will make it possible to create more powerful applications using the compute capabilities of Canvas nodes.

 ### Canvas vs. blockchains